 Michael Francis Laffan

-My current manuscript, People of the Island, is an examination of the Cocos Islands and their history of connection with South Africa, empire and the Malay World across the 19th century and into the interwar era.
+My current project is an examination of the Cocos Islands and their history of connection with South Africa, empire and the Malay World across the 19th century and into the interwar era.

 I teach survey courses and graduate classes on the history and historiography of Southeast Asia and the Indian Ocean with special reference to its Malay and Arabic speaking communities.

 “The Forgotten Jihad under Japan: Muslim Reformism and the Promise of Indonesian Independence,” Journal of the Economic and Social History of the Orient 64, nos.1-2 (2021): 125-61

 "From Javanese Court to African Grave: How Noriman became Tuan Skapie, 1717-1806," Journal of Indian Ocean World History, 1 (2017).